-As shown above, the squared workload implementation guarantees that if you select 2 employees from a given solution and make their distribution between those 2 employees fairer, then the resulting new solution will have a better overall score.
-Don't just use the difference from the average workload, as that can lead to unfairness, as demonstrated below.
+As shown above, the squared workload implementation guarantees that if you select two employees from a given solution and make their distribution between those two employees fairer, then the resulting new solution will have a better overall score.
+Don not just use the difference from the average workload, as that can lead to unfairness, as demonstrated below.